 True motivators are factors that create an inner desire to work by satisfying certain needs that are important to the individual employee.
 They include:

 - Job position

-As an enterprising supervisor/manager, take a few moment and analyze your department/organization based on these two above categories.
+As an enterprising supervisor/manager, take a few moment and analyze your department or organization based on how you can cater to the two above categories.

 Rank the following most common motivators in terms of how effective they would be for motivating you and your employees:

 |Motivator||Your Ranking||Employees’ Ranking|

 Your response to this list will likely highlight the fact that you, as a manager or supervisor, consistently see yourself as being motivated by different factors than your subordinates.